Newspaper Page Text

 from this body to confer with

-downtown cxecutives in the effort
+downtown executives in the cflort

 to have established a placement

-bureau in Harlem where appl
+bureau in Harb m where appi

-may be sent directly to jobs, Un
+may be sent directly to jobs.
+L n

 der the present system, applicant

-register in Harlem. but they ar
+register in Harlem, but they ar

 placed in ahe order of their appli

-cation {rom one headquarter
+cation from one headquarter

-wh'ch is situated i nthe metropoli
+wh ch is situated i nthe metropoli

-tan district.
-Thus, they must take
+tan district Thus, they must take

 heir turn with thousands.
 Place